Jr0dR87/FallingClyde/README.md

 in how the game works or if someone wants to use the code to build their own game.

 The game is built off an HTML5 Game Engine called [ImpactJS](https://github.com/phoboslab/impact).
 Back in 2014, the engine cost $99 dollars and I didn't want to include it in my git repo.
 The engine has become free to download along with other examples.
-That's why I have now included it, so anyone can download my game and in just a few steps, have it up and running to play with.
+That's why I have now included it, so anyone can download my game and in just a few steps have it up and running to play with.

 If you are interested in learning more about ImpactJS, Jesse Freeman wrote a great book called HTML5 Games with ImpactJS.